Triston Casas Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in the league.
+- The Orioles have the 10th-ranked team ERA among all league pitching staffs (4.01).

-- The Orioles' 4.02 team ERA ranks 11th among all league pitching staffs.
+- Orioles pitchers combine to surrender 158 home runs (1.1 per game), the 10th-fewest in the league.

-- Orioles pitchers combine to rank 11th in baseball in home runs given up (157 total, 1.1 per game).
+- The right-hander last pitched on Sunday against the Arizona Diamondbacks, when he threw 4 2/3 innings, allowing four earned runs while giving up six hits.

-- The righty's last time out was on Sunday against the Arizona Diamondbacks, when he went six innings, surrendering two earned runs while allowing four hits.
+- The 27-year-old has amassed an ERA of 4.84, with 9.1 strikeouts per nine innings, in 25 games this season.
+Opponents are hitting .277 against him.

 © 2023 Data Skrive.
 All rights reserved.